What grows in low desert Arizona gardens in January? I’ll show you. All of these pictures come from my garden in Mesa, Arizona.

 - Bare-root roses are in-stock at local nurseries – it’s a great time to plant roses.

-- This is the last month of the cool season to plant strawberries.
+- This is the last month to plant strawberries.
 Space strawberries 12 inches apart.
 Plant strawberries with crown of plant above soil line.
 Mulch and water strawberries well.

 - Wait until mid-to-late February to plant frost-sensitive plants such as lantana and hibiscus.